 For more information regarding therapeutic options, please visit the National Institutes of Health site.

-If you or a loved one have any symptoms of COVID-19, please contact your regular provider, or visit one of our Urgent or Walk-in Care clinics to be screened.
+If you or a loved one have any symptoms of COVID-19, please contact your regular provider, schedule a virtual urgent care visit, or visit one of our Urgent or Walk-in Care clinics to be screened.

 Seek emergency medical treatment immediately by calling 911 or going to the nearest emergency department if you or a loved one have any of these symptoms: trouble breathing, persistent pain or pressure in the chest, new confusion, inability to wake or stay awake, bluish lips or face.